jgm/pandoc/doc/lua-filters.md

 -   a pandoc object: this must be of the same type as the input and will replace the original object.
--   a list of pandoc objects: these will replace the original object; the list is merged with the neighbors of the orignal objects (spliced into the list the original object belongs to); returning an empty list deletes the object.
+-   a list of pandoc objects: these will replace the original object; the list is merged with the neighbors of the original objects (spliced into the list the original object belongs to); returning an empty list deletes the object.